 Depending on local goals, communities may also wish to establish other guidelines for how fee revenue is spent.
 Linkage fees are intended to help mitigate the mismatch between where people work and where they can afford to live, so local jurisdictions may require the revenue to be spent within a certain distance from the commercial development, or in areas with frequent public transit service.

-- The City of San Bruno charges both affordable housing impact fees and linkage fees for nonresidential projects.
+The City of San Bruno charges both affordable housing impact fees and linkage fees for nonresidential projects.
 Impact fees are charged at a rate of $25 per square of net new residential floor area for apartments and condos, and $27 per square foot for single-family detached homes.
 (In multifamily developments, residential floor area calculations exclude parking areas, elevators, stairwells, and hallways.)
 Fee payment is due when the building permit is issued.
 Commercial linkage fees are set at rates of $6.25 per square foot of net new gross floor area for buildings housing retail, restaurants, and services, and $12.50 per square foot for hotels, offices and medical offices, and research and development usage.
 More details are available at the City of San Bruno’s website.

 - Overview of Commercial and Residential Linkage Fee Programs in the US and Colorado, Denver Office of Economic Development-Housing and Neighborhood Development (January 2016) – This chart provides a detailed overview of 18 linkage fee programs, including fee information, applicability, payment timing, exceptions, and methods for updating the fee.